8ML/8Core/README.md

 # 8Core (Work-In-Progress)

 ## Introduction
-8Core is a completely free to use and open-source spigot server codebase with core features such as ranks, permissions, configuration, scoreboard, tablist, commands, cosmetics API, module system, hub manager, and minigame API.
+8Core is a completely free to use and open-source spigot server codebase with core features such as ranks, permissions, configuration, scoreboard, tablist, command manager, cosmetics API, module system, hub manager, and minigame API.

 8Core is easy for developers to build on, as all classes are well documented and easy to use.